GunaPalanivel/build-to-scale/README.md

 **Next Review:** Week 1 Friday (self-assessment), Week 8 (Phase 1 checkpoint), Week 16 (Phase 2 checkpoint), Week 24 (final review)

-This is My **complete north star document**—prioritized, measurable, sustainable, and aligned with both ThinkBridge survival and long-term FAANG readiness.
+This is My **complete north star document**—prioritized, measurable, sustainable, and aligned with both ThinkBridge survival and long-term top-tier tech companies readiness.
 Each week is a shippable feature; each month is a release cycle; the full 6 months is My V1.0 launch as a Level 9 engineer with a calm, fresh mind ready to compete at the highest level.